Pole-skipping without master variable and holographic superfluids: Introduction

 Consider the field perturbation of the form $e^{-i\omega t+iqx}$, \ie, $\omega$ is frequency and $q$ is wave number.
-In the pole-skipping phenomenon, finite-temperature Green's functions are not uniquely determined in the complex momentum space $(\omega,q)$ in the strong coupling limit.
+In the pole-skipping phenomenon, finite-temperature Green's functions are not uniquely determined at special points in the complex momentum space $(\omega,q)$.
 Green's functions $G^R$ have the structure

 Namely, the residue of a pole vanishes.

 This phenomenon itself occurs even in elementary quantum mechanics \cite{Natsuume:2021fhn}.
 But the important point is that there is a universality for the pole-skipping points $\omega$.
 The pole-skipping points start from